 To determine which category each feature belongs to, two questions are asked:

 Responses are captured on a 5-point satisfaction scale.
 The discrete method for analyzing the results uses a counts analysis to determine each feature's category.
-For a description how the discrete method is applied, please refer to this article. |

 The Continuous Method

-The continuous method categorizes each feature along with providing a visualization that allows for more understanding of the relative differences among all the tested features.
-To accomplish this, the 5-point scales are recoded to weight satisfaction more strongly than dissatisfaction and align their direction such that a more positive score indicates more desire for inclusion. |
+The continuous method categorizes each feature while also providing a visualization that reveals the relative differences among all tested features.
+To accomplish this, the 5-point scales are recoded to weight satisfaction more strongly than dissatisfaction and align their direction such that a more positive score indicates more desire for inclusion.

 Scoring